rustyscreeps/cargo-screeps/README.md

 1. runs `wasm-pack --target nodejs` to build the rust source for Screeps: World bots, or `wasm-pack --target web` to for Screeps: Arena bots.
-2. Replaces the function for loading WASM file from a URL or the local filesystem with one that loads the wasm module's bytes within the Screeps: World isolated VM.
+2. Modifies the generated module's javascript loader file to be compatibile with Screeps;
+   adds a polyfill for `TextEncoder`/`TextDecoder`, and replaces the node-compatible module loader function with one that works with Screeps: World when the `build_mode` is set to `world` (the default)

 ### `deploy`: